rawatyogi/Moviebase/README.md

 - App name: Moviebase-Task(MTSL)
 - Minimum deployment target : iOS 15.6
 - Category : Entertainment
+- Orientation Support : Portrait
+- Platforms: iPhone , iPad

 ## Tech Stack -
 - Development : Swift + UIKit
 - Persistenance : CoreData
 - Network Layer : URLSession
 - Architecture : MVVM
+- Backend: OMDb API
 - Design patterns: Singleton, Factory, Repository

+- Note : API key is listed there but if code does not work for that a new API key need to be generated.
+This case is rare but can exist if a particular threshold of requests is reached for the API key.

 # Features of Moviebase -